Parallel Point-to-Point Shortest Paths and Batch Queries: Experiments

 \subsection{Batch PPSP Queries}

-We present our experiments on batch PPSP queries in \cref{fig:multi-ppsp}.
+We discuss the tested batch PPSP algorithms in~\cref{sec:exp:algo} and present our experiments in~\cref{fig:multi-ppsp}.
 We generate eight types of batch queries to simulate different use cases, as discussed in \cref{sec:intro,sec:framework}.
 Their \querygraph{s} are outlined in \cref{fig:multi-ppsp}.
 The numbers in \cref{fig:multi-ppsp} represent relative running time normalized to the fastest approach on each graph and each \querygraph{}.
 To compare across queries, we fix the number of sources to six and vary only the queries between them.
 The tested algorithms are discussed in \cref{sec:exp:algo}.
 Note that since the vertices are randomly picked, the expected distance is at about the 50-th percentile.

-Overall, our Multi-\bds{} \emph{achieves the best performance on about 70\% of the tests}.
+Overall, our Multi-\bds{} \emph{achieves the best performance on about 80\% of the tests}.
 Even in the worst case (star), Multi-\bds{} is within 50\% slower than the fastest baseline on average.
 The speedups of Multi-\bds{} over other baselines become larger when the \querygraph{} becomes denser (i.e., more sources are shared in the queries).
-For example, on cliques, Multi-\bds{} is up to 5.41$\times$ faster (on CH5) even compared to the best baseline, and 2.06$\times$ on average.
+For example, on cliques, Multi-\bds{} is up to 2.81$\times$ faster (on CH5) even compared to the best baseline, and 2.20$\times$ on average.
 Similarly, on other \querygraph{} patterns where each vertex may be involved in more queries, such as chain, bipartite, and random, Multi-\bds{} have an overwhelming advantage over the others.

 Even on separate queries (three disjoint $s$-$t$ pairs) where no sources are shared among different queries, Multi-\bds{} still benefits from running all queries in parallel.
-Compared to Plain-\bds{}, Multi-\bds{} achieves competitive performance on social and web graphs and achieves up to 84\% speedups on road and $k$-NN graphs.
+Compared to Plain-\bds{}, Multi-\bds{} achieves competitive performance on social and web graphs and achieves up to 94\% speedups on road and $k$-NN graphs.
 This indicates another benefit of using Multi-\bds{} on the batch: SSSP/PPSP algorithms usually suffer from insufficient parallelism because road and $k$-NN graphs are sparse and have large diameters.
 Batching the queries can naturally saturate the processors with sufficient jobs.
-On average, Multi-\bds{} is 12\% faster Plain-\bds{}.
+Compared to Plain$^*$-\bds{}, Multi-\bds{} achieves a 14\% speedup on average, which we believe is due to better cache access patterns from collocating the queries.
+On average, Multi-\bds{} is 25\% faster than Plain-\bds{} and 14\% faster than Plain$^*$-\bds{}.

 On other \querygraph{} patterns where the queries do not share vertex heavily, other approaches can be favorable.
 For example, on star queries, only one SSSP is needed for SSSP-based algorithms, while Multi-\bds{} needs to search from all six sources.
 On social and web graphs, the advantage of running from only one source is obvious.
 However, on road and $k$-NN graphs, Multi-\bds{} can still achieve comparable or even better performance (EU and CH5).
 The reason is that on these graphs, \bds{} is already about 2.75-3.91$\times$ faster than SSSP with a single query (see \cref{tab:single-query}), and running the queries in a batch also diminishes some redundant searches.